About PEACH

 It is important to note that we do not believe that differences in care occur because of any evil intent on the part of providers or staff.
 At PEACH, we recognize we all hold unconscious biases, and these biases are unlikely to disappear simply by taking a class.
 Our goal is to focus on systems rather than on individuals, and implement protocols and structural changes to achieve equitable care.

 A similar approach is taken when addressing safety in clinical care.
-Rather than blaming individuals, health-care systems accept that we as humans are fallible, so transparent measurement is encouraged, and process improvement is the norm.
+Rather than blaming individuals, healthcare systems accept that we as humans are fallible, so transparent measurement is encouraged, and process improvement is the norm.
 For example, to reduce preventable infections by improving hand hygiene, in addition to education, protocols are used, e.g., hand-sanitizer dispensers are placed at each patient door to make it easy to do the best thing for patient care.
 Drawing on the successes of this approach, we apply these same key principles to improve pediatric health equity.

 Improving equity at PEACH